KyleKing/recipes/docs/poultry/dump_chicken_pot_pie.md

 - Carefully unroll 1 tube of crescent roll dough and lay over the filling (note: the dough doesn't need to reach the edges of the dish).
 Rub the reserved cream soup over the dough
 - Bake until golden-brown and bubbling, about 30 min
     - If the dough has browned, but the filling isn't warmed, tent with aluminum foil
-- Let cool for 5 to 10 minutes before serving